 We can’t wrap this up without sharing one more tempting upgrade you may want to consider for your trailer.
-Many of our customers think wistfully of the living quarter trailers, but end up purchasing a much less-expensive gooseneck trailer to stay within budget.
+Many of our customers think wistfully of the living quarter trailers but end up purchasing a much less-expensive trailer to stay within budget.

 Well, what if we told you there was an “in-between” option?
 Sure, this isn’t exactly cheap, but compared to a full living quarters trailer, it’s an absolute bargain.
-We’re talking about our “hang out living quarters” package for gooseneck trailers.
+We’re talking about our weekender small living quarters horse trailer known as the Basics Living Quarters.

-Unlike a full living quarters trailer, a trailer with a hang-out package will not have a full kitchen or full bathroom.
-Still it can have a toilet (optional) with a few cabinets and running water.
-The walls will be left unfinished as if it were a regular gooseneck dressing room.
+Unlike a full living quarters trailer, a living quarters horse trailer with a weekender package will not have a full kitchen or full bathroom.
+Still, it can have a toilet (optional) with a few cabinets and running water.
+The walls will be left unfinished as if they were a regular gooseneck dressing room.

-Still, these few extra amenities (cabinets, water and a toilet!!) will make a HUGE difference in your comfort level while you’re on the go.
+These few extra amenities (cabinets, water, and a toilet!!) will make a HUGE difference in your comfort level while you’re on the go.

 The team at Double D Trailers has years of experience building custom trailers for all types of horse owners.
-From basic bumper pulls to high tech living quarters trailers, we’ve got the skills to create the exact horse trailer your horse adventures require.
-If you have any questions about designing your own custom trailer, then contact Brad and he’ll help you get started.
+From basic bumper pulls to high-tech living quarters trailers, we’ve got the skills to create the exact horse trailer your horse adventures require.
+If you have any questions about designing your own custom trailer, then contact Brad Heath and he’ll help you get started.

 Just a name and email is all we need.